 Step 3: Raise

-Bigger investors are getting in on the action, too.
-Places for People has already attracted a $50,000 bond investment from the Haliburton Community Development Corporation, an organisation that supports economic development in the county through loans and other funding for local nonprofits and businesses.
+Bigger investors got in on the action, too.
+Early in the campaign, Places for People attracted a $50,000 bond investment from the Haliburton Community Development Corporation, an organisation that supports economic development in the county through loans and other funding for local nonprofits and businesses.
 “They’ve been very, very helpful,” Jody says.
 “And they’re all local people.”

-Another learning curve, for Jody, has been talking to reporters about Places for People’s work — and the campaign has been garnering lots of press, from local news to BNN Bloomberg and Global News.
+Another learning curve, for Jody, was talking to reporters about Places for People’s work — and the campaign got lots of press, from local news to BNN Bloomberg and Global News.
 “I’m a really big introvert,” Jody says.
 “But I’m learning a lot and I’m getting more comfortable with it… I don’t know how people do that for a living.
 But they’re extroverts, and they’re not comfortable for hours looking at balance sheets and making sure that the numbers add up.
 And they’re not comfortable answering 35 emails a day, but I am.
 So you need all types to make it work.
 And we’re lucky, our organisation has all types.”

 The next steps

-Places for People’s first bond raise wraps at the end of September, but Jody suspects it won’t be their last.
+Places for People’s first bond has wrapped up, but Jody suspects it won’t be their last.
 “We have no choice, until the government steps up and helps organisations like ours.
 And I don’t mean the local governments — they’re doing everything they can.
 I mean the big boys.
 Until people in government are prepared to look beyond cities, and really understand the grassroots of how things happen, and really celebrate and support that, we have no choice, we’re just going to have to keep [raising money from the community].

 “And quite frankly, I don’t mind.”